-I was given the opportunity to try Bob’s Red Mill Gluten Free 1-to-1 Baking Flour and was excited to use it in a holiday cookie recipe.
+I was given the opportunity to try Bob’s Red Mill Gluten Free 1-to-1 Baking Flour and was excited to use it to bake these vegan iced gingerbread cookies.
 For me, gingerbread needs to be spicy and flavorful, and the cookies need to hold their shape when baking so that they can stand up to being decorated (or manhandled by little hands).

 I was so pleased with the way Bob’s Red Mill Gluten Free 1-to-1 Baking Flour performed in this recipe.